Toronto FC weren’t just bad five years ago. They were the “worst team in the world,” according to Danny Koevermans.

 “Name me one team in the whole world that is 0-9,” TFC’s Dutch striker famously responded, referring to TFC’s humiliating start to the 2012 season.

 The Reds cemented themselves as one of the worst teams in MLS history that year after failing to collect a single point through the first 70 days of the regular season.
 What’ s more, TFC ended 2012 with a 14-game winless run that would end up spanning two seasons.
 Before long, TFC had collected a single win from 27 consecutive MLS fixtures.
 To put that level of ineptitude into perspective, TFC earned 52 combined points in 2012 and ‘13.
-They have 56 points with seven games remaining this season.
+This year they've been on pace to break the MLS all-time, single-season points record.

 Toronto FC’s stark turnaround from MLS laughingstock to – perhaps – the “best team in league history” has been a three-year process other clubs should heed.